Otomatyk/AutoMod/README.md

 # AutoMod
-The AutoMod Python library, for filtering messages with strong words
+The AutoMod Python library, for filtering messages with words you set

+Easy to understand, if you don't have budget for moderate your Python application/website you can use it

 -------------